Skip to content

 Headshot of Dr. Candi Jump, DO, MSED, CNSC

-Learn from Dr. Candi Jump, DO, MSED, CNSC, as she explores fat malabsorption in the RELiZORB Spotlight Series
+Learn from Dr. Candi Jump as she explores fat malabsorption in the RELiZORB Spotlight Series

 Hear from an expert on the signs, symptoms, and management of fat malabsorption and the benefits of improving fat absorption for your health.